-Staff involved in skin care should attend ISLHD Wound Care Management education annually.
-This is to ensure evidence based knowledge and consistency of skin care practice.
+Staff involved in skin care should attend SESLHD Wound Care Management education annually.
+This is to ensure evidence-based knowledge and consistency of skin care practice.

-To assist with the understanding and implementation of this procedure see: Skin Assessment and Lotion and Potions education power point.
+To assist with the understanding and implementation of this procedure see: Shared ISLHD/SESLHD Skin Assessment and Lotion and Potions Education Resource.

-To understand terminology used for skin assessment and management see Appendix S
+To understand terminology used for skin assessment and management see Appendix S.